Better Assessments & Better Incentives

 Driving sustainable and equitable growth through fair tax policy.

-The Center for Land Economics advances property tax reforms that promote equitable assessments and foster fair development.
+The Center for Land Economics conducts research and provides education to promote equitable assessments and foster sustainable development for the benefit of communities.

 Property taxes should be fairly assessed and transparent.